CESNET/metacentrum-user-docs/docs/software/containers/index.md

     singularity build -f test1.SIF test1.sbox

-For repeatable build of image you can use the definition file, example test1.def
+For the repeatable build of image you can use the definition file, example test1.def

     Bootstrap: docker
     From: debian:buster